Hospitality industry in the United Kingdom: Contract catering

+Contract catering largely started from the 1833 Factory Act, which encouraged factories to provide canteens.
+Previous to this, workers mostly brought in their own food.
+Factory canteens increased significantly during World War I. During World War II, the numbers of factory canteens increased, notably at large Royal Ordnance Factorys.

+The Local Government Act 1988 introduced Compulsory Competitive Tendering (CCT) for local services.
+The Local Government Act 1999 introduced Best Value, where competitive tendering for local services was no longer compulsory, but was advocated as an option, if it offered better value.

 Forte sold Gardner Merchant in December 1992 for £402m; it was the UK's large contract caterer, to a management buyout funded by Cinven, the private equity company.
 Gardner Merchant, part of THF, was the largest contract catering management company in Europe, in 1987, serving a million meals per day.

 Compass was formed in the summer of 1987, with a £160m management buyout from Grand Met.
 By 1988 it had 2,600 catering contracts, with Gardner Merchant having 2,700.

 From August 1989, local education authorities had to allow private competition for school meals provision.
 Hospitals were also allowing competition.
 In the 1980s, ARA (Automatic Retailers of America), an American company, had won many defence catering subcontracts; it became Aramark in 1994.

 Catering equipment

 Moorwood Vulcan were a main British manufacturer of catering equipment, such as industrial gas cookers.
 It ceased manufacturing in 2016, being bought in October 2008 by The Manitowoc Company of Milwaukee in Wisconsin, previously owned by Enodis.
 It was originally formed in 1961 from Moorwoods, of the UK, and the Vulcan-Hart Corporation of the US.
 Many schools and colleges had their large gas cookers, as well as most Royal Navy ships, and the Cunard QE2 ocean liner in 1969.

 Lincat, of North Hykeham in Lincolnshire, are largely known for their water boilers, and also make various types of oven, and deep fryers.

 Foster Refrigerator, of west Norfolk, formed in 1968, claim to be Europe's largest manufacturer of commercial refrigerators.
 It has been US-owned since 1999.

 AGA Rangemaster Group, known for the AGA cooker, was in Shropshire until 2017.
 Middleby of the USA bought AGA Rangemaster in 2015.

 Much catering supplies are provided by Bidfood (former 3663), of Buckinghamshire, and Brake Bros of Kent.

 The Foodservice Equipment Association is near St Katharine Docks in central London, and the Catering Equipment Distributors Association is in Inkberrow, in east Worcestershire.